The real cost of buying a home

 Sarah experienced a few of these costs first-hand when she started moving in to her home.
 After she paid the deposit, here’s the list of things her real estate agent provided to get her ready:

 - Building and pest inspection.
 It makes sense to get this done before you pay a deposit, though you don't have to.
 This may cost a few hundred dollars.

 - Stamp duty.
 Paying stamp duty is one of the biggest costs you'll have as a home owner.
-Thankfully, as a first home buyer you may be eligible for some concessions.
+If you're a first home buyer you may be eligible for some concessions.
 The stamp duty rate changes based on a number of factors, but expect to pay in the thousands of dollars.

 - Loan application/establishment fees.
-Though some banks may waive these, generally you should expect to pay for application fees.
+Though some banks (like Bank First) may waive an application fee, you may be expected to pay a fee to apply for your home loan.
+If your application is successful, you may also need to pay a home loan establishment fee.
 These can range up to $1000.